KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 // then it means an attempt to connect to the queue failed because the queue does not exist on the API side yet.
 // You must initialize a new queue with the below request, it should set params.
 // can_initialize_queue: true AND attempt_connect_to_queue: false
-// Note there is test_files parameter in the payload to initialize a queue based on the list of test_files from your disk.
+// Note that there is test_files parameter in the payload to initialize a queue based on the list of test_files from your disk.
 // This request can be slow if you provide a large number of test files (~1000+).
 That is why we did 1st request to try to connect to the existing queue first because one of the parallel CI nodes could already initialize it.
 {
   "can_initialize_queue": true,